hilam/hilam/README.md

   * Rust coding
   * math for ML and IA

-- 💞️ I’m looking to collaborate on predefined tasks in open spurce projects
+- 💞️ I’m looking to collaborate on predefined tasks in open source projects

 - 📫 How to reach me?
   * hildeberto@gmail.com